Metuchen station: History

 Metuchen station opened on July 11, 1836 with the completion of the New Jersey Railroad to East Brunswick (location of modern-day Highland Park).
 The railroad built a station depot at Main Street by 1850.
 When the Lehigh Valley Railroad opened their line in the 1870s, the Pennsylvania Railroad moved Metuchen station to the Lake Avenue crossing to provide connection to the new railroad.
 The railroad moved Metuchen station one last time, to the current location in 1888.
 A secondary station in Metuchen existed from 1879 to 1911 known as Robinvale.
 Robinvale station burned twice: once on February 28, 1915, and once on March 27, 1915.
 Amtrak serviced Metuchen station from its inception on May 1, 1971 until October 26, 1975.

 Following the September 11 attacks, Metuchen built a small, permanent memorial named Freedom Plaza at the corner of Main Street and Woodbridge Avenue, adjacent to the station's parking lot, consisting of a Verdin clock and the engraved names of all 701 victims from New Jersey.

 Station layout

 The station has two high-level side platforms.
-Most of Amtrak's Northeast Corridor services bypass the station via the inner tracks.
+Amtrak services along the Northeast Corridor bypass Metuchen station.